apache/tapestry-5/54_RELEASE_NOTES.md

 # Breaking Changes:

+## Java 1.6 required

+As of version 5.4, Tapestry requires Java 1.6 at least.

 ## clientId required for Ajax field decoration

-Applications that perform server-side validation of form control data (such as TextField) *as part of an Ajax Zone update* must now set the clientId parameter of the TextField in order for client-side validation decoration and error messages to appear.
+Applications that perform server-side validation of form control data (such as TextField) *as part of an Ajax Zone update* should bind the Zone's simpleIds parameter to true.
+This disables the injection of a per-request unique id into allocated client-side ids and client-side control names.

 Non-Ajax requests are not affected.
 Client-side validation is not affected.
 Only the rare case where validation only occurs on the server is affected; Tapestry has lost the ability to coordinate the Tapestry-generated id